casruff/Skagit-Chinook-Escapement-goals/README.md

-# Skagit-Chinook-RER-analysis
+# Skagit-Chinook-Escapement Goal-analysis
-Fit IPM to Skagit Chinook management units and run risk assessment procedure
+This repository includes all data files and code for fitting state space spawner recruit models to observations of escapement, age composition, and harvest for Skagit Spring and Summer/Fall Chinook management units.